From indexed grammars to generating functions: The case of one index symbol

 \subsection{A collection of examples}

-We illustrate the method, its power and its limitations with three examples: the first two are examples with intermediate growth, and one which we are unable to resolve to our satisfaction.
+We illustrate the method, its power and its limitations with three examples.
+The first two examples exhibit languages with intermediate growth and show that some of the hypotheses of Proposition~\ref{prop:push-to-inf} can be relaxed.
+We are unable to resolve the third example to our satisfaction.

-The first example is originally due to~\cite{GrMa1999} and features the indexed language $\mathfrak{L}_{G/M}=\left\{ ab^{i_{1}}ab^{i_{2}}\cdots ab^{i_{k}}\ :\ 0\leq i_{1}\leq i_{2}\leq\cdots\leq i_{k}\right\} $ with intermediate growth (meaning that the number of words of length $n$ ultimately grows faster than any polynomial in $n$ but more slowly than $2^{kn}$ for any constant $k>0$).
+The first example is originally due to~\cite{GrMa1999} and features the indexed language with intermediate growth (meaning that the number of words of length $n$ ultimately grows faster than any polynomial in $n$ but more slowly than $2^{kn}$ for any constant $k>0$).
 The question of whether a context-free language could have this property was asked in~\cite{Flaj1987} and answered in the negative~\cite{Inci2001,BrGi2002}.
 Grigorchuk and Mach\'{i} constructed their language based on the generating function of Euler's partition function.
 A word of length $n$ encodes a partition sum of $n$.
 For instance, the partitions of $n=5$ are $1+1+1+1+1,\ 1+1+1+2,\ 1+2+2,\ 1+1+3,\ 2+3,\ 1+4,\ 5$.
 The corresponding words in $\mathfrak{L}_{G/M}$ are $aaaaa,\ aaaab,\ aabab,\ aaabbb,\ ababb,\ aabbb,\ abbbb$, respectively.
-The derivation below is ours. \begin{example} An unambiguous grammar for $\mathfrak{L}_{G/M}$ is The latter two productions imply that $\mathbf{G}_{f^{m}\$}\overset{*}{\longrightarrow}ab^{m}$ or in terms of functions $G_{m}(z)=z^{m+1}$.
+The derivation below is ours. \begin{example} An unambiguous grammar for $\mathfrak{L}_{G/M}$ is The latter two productions imply that $\mathbf{G}_{f^{m}\$}\overset{*}{\to}ab^{m}$ or in terms of functions $G_{m}(z)=z^{m+1}$.
 A typical parse tree is illustrated in Figure~\ref{fig:part}.

 The second grammar production group transforms to

 Substitution and solving for $T_{m}$ gives Iterating this recurrence yields a kind of inverted continued fraction: Equivalently, this recurrence can be represented as